Pamela Wagner: 3 key tips to succeeding with Google Adwords

 c) What’s the percentage of users converting on your homepage (i.e. taking the desired action which is of value to your business)?
 Let’s say you have a 1% conversion rate on your homepage, which means that 1 out of a 100 visitors takes the desired action (e.g. purchases something from you).
 Let’s also assume a click costs $2.
 If you have a monthly budget of $2000, you’d receive 1000 clicks on your homepage.
 With a conversion rate of 1%, 10 of those will end up becoming your customers.
 In order for your advertising efforts to be profitable and scalable, they should spend more on your products than you spend on ads.

 Of course, there is a great deal more involved in a successful ad campaign; but once you have a handle on the basics outlined above, you’ll be well on your way.
-For more support on all matters Google AdWords, join Pamela’s Facebook group here.
-Alternatively, if you’re looking for a pro to handle your company’s growth with AdWords, please get in touch here.
+For more support on all matters Google Ads, check out Pamela’s website.
+Alternatively, if you want to know more about how to grow your company successfully with Google Ads, watch her latest free training.

 Join the global generation